-As a group, our director nominees effectively oversee constructively challenge management's performance in the execution of our strategy.
-Our directors' broad professional skills and experiences contribute to a wide range of perspectives in the Nominating boardroom.
-The and Corporate Governance Committee regularly assesses the skills and experience necessary for our board to function effectively and considers where additional expertise may be needed.
+As a group, our director nominees, all of whom are currently directors, effectively oversee and constructively challenge management's performance in the execution of our strategy.
+Our directors' broad professional skills and experiences contribute to a wide range of perspectives in the boardroom.
+The Nominating and Corporate Governance Committee regularly assesses the skills and experience necessary for our board to function effectively and considers where additional expertise may be needed.